Niketkumardheeryan/ML-CaPsule/sentiment_analysis_using_speech/readme.md

 # Sentiment_analysis_from_speech
-We are going to analyse and detect emotion from speech
+We are going to analyse and detect emotion from speech.

 # Dataset we are going to use
 1. https://www.kaggle.com/datasets/ejlok1/surrey-audiovisual-expressed-emotion-savee